scc-digitalhub/sdk-docs/docs/reference/runtimes/kfp.md

 3. Build the pipeline with `run(action="build")` (required).
 4. Execute the pipeline with `run(action="pipeline")`; the runtime will step through the KFP ContainerOps.

+!!! warning
+    The KFP runtime will be removed in version 0.15.0 of the SDK.
+Please migrate to the [Hera runtime](../runtimes/hera/overview.md) for workflows.

 ### Pipeline definition

 To define a pipeline you need to define a function with the `def` keyword.
 You can give the function a name and declare its arguments as usual.
 From `digitalhub_runtime_kfp.dsl` import `pipeline_context`.
 It's a context-manager object that lets you order the steps of execution and chain inputs and outputs.
 Once you write the pipeline function, store it in a `.py` file.